omani/omani/README.md

 <!-- * 🖥️  See my portfolio at [danielcranney.com](http://danielcranney.com) -->
 * 🌍  I'm based in Frankfurt, Germany
-* 🧠  I'm a registered freelancer and code contributor to various open-source projects.
+* 🧠  I'm a code contributor to various open-source projects.
 * 🚀  In my spare time I work on open-source and my own private projects.
-* 🤝  You can hire me as a Software Developer or DevOps Engineer.
+* 🤝  I work for compaanies as a registered freelancer.
+Hire me as a Software Developer or DevOps Engineer.

 ## Profile
 I worked for multinational companies (finance, hosting, data centers), including the world's volume-wise largest IXP (Internet Exchange Point) in Frankfurt, Germany.
 I am fast and efficient.